Tax return for self-employed persons

 - How to complete the tax return for sole-proprietorships

 - How spouses share income from a joint business

 - How to calculate tax for multi-unit buildings

-If you're a self-employed person, you must submit the tax return even if you've had no business activity last year.
-There are no exemptions for self-employed persons.
+Self-employed persons must submit the tax return even if they’ve had no business activity last year.
+The submission exemption arrangement (for employees and pensioners) does not apply to self-employed persons.

 If you notice errors in your tax return, you may correct the tax basis yourself.
 You can still make corrections after you've received the tax assessment notice.
 You may submit a correction several times, but the correction must have been submitted no later than 3 years after the deadline for submitting the tax return.